 It started as four friends sharing one love: Ashtanga Yoga.
 After years of spreading our great secret, the morning practice club and road-trip crew outgrew the practice space and a need for a home arose.
 With the help of a few friends and a warm community Vivian and Aeryk were able to open The Bandha Room in 2007, offering instruction and practice in a disciplined yet friendly and supportive environment in the tradition of Shri K Pattabhi Jois.
 They are Level II Teachers and offer the longest-running 6-day-a-week mysore program in the Pacific Northwest.

 Located in the heart of downtown Olympia, The Bandha Room is on the top floor of the Labor Temple Building.
-There is a security pad near the front door to enter the code: 1195* (star).
 The studio is beautiful, warm, and filled with inspiring Art and plants to support focus and healing.
 As active participants in the City of Olympia Arts Walk events that happen in the Fall and Spring, the Bandha Room additionally plays host to artists, musicians, performers and yogis.

 A Transformative Practice